Best Money Management Apps

 Empower

-As part of their service, Empower offers an integrated checking account earning 0.25% APY interest.
-There’s no account minimums, no overdraft fees, unlimited withdrawals, and it even comes with a debit card.
+The service includes an integrated checking account offering 0.25% APY interest with no minimum balance requirements, no overdraft fees, unlimited withdrawals, and a complimentary debit card.

 Price: 30-day free trial followed by $6 per month